artidek/42_fdf/README.md

 - Use of **MiniLibX**, a minimal graphics library for window creation and pixel rendering.
 - Working with pixels, buffers, and screen refreshes.
 - Handling keyboard input events (arrows, zoom, ESC).

+---

+## Built With
+- C
+- MiniLibx
+- Bresenham's Algorithm
+- Custom Libft

+---

+## Author
+- Artem Obshatko
+- School 42 - 42Warsaw

+---

+## License
+This project is part of the 42 cursus and is subject to its academic policies.